Carmella Cammeniti: Storylines

 Carmella is introduced as a barmaid at the Erinsborough bar Lou's Place.
 She becomes romantically involved with her colleague, Connor O'Neill (Patrick Harvey), to the disapproval of her father Rocco (Robert Forza).
 A feud with Connor's ex-girlfriend, Michelle Scully (Kate Keltie), results in Carmella slapping her and leaving the area.
-She later returns in 2004, reconciles with Connor and helps him to maintain access to his daughter Madeleine (Madison Lu).
+She later returns the following year, reconciles with Connor and helps him to maintain access to his daughter Madeleine (Madison Lu).
 To prove that she is business-minded, Carmella becomes a magazine editor.
 She departs from Erinsborough suddenly after she becomes the victim of a stalker, Frank Romano (Lliam Amor).
 Before she leaves, she drives around with a shotgun in an attempt to kill Frank.
 Upon her return, Carmella loses Connor's affection to Serena Bishop (Lara Sacher).
 She attempts to ruin their relationship, which results in Serena's mother Liljana (Marcella Russo) slapping her to warn her off.
 Carmella then tries a different approach; she borrows money from her mother Lucia (Maria Mercedes) to pay for an operation Madeleine needs, then blackmails Connor into spending time with her.
 She claims to have borrowed the money from a crime mob who are harassing her for repayment, which prompts Connor to steal money to try to pay it back.
 When Carmella realises the trouble she has caused, she tells Connor the truth and leaves.

 After a period of absence, Carmella's mother sends Connor on a secret mission to find her daughter.
 He discovers that Carmella has become a nun, and is living in a convent as Sister Mary Catherine.
 During her time as a nun, she grows close to Ned Parker (Daniel O'Connor), who encourages her to become a recording artist after hearing her sing.
 Carmella does it to make him happy, but admits that she does not really enjoy singing.
 She withdraws from their relationship as she feels that Ned is prying too much into her private affairs.